sebastienrousseau/xtasks/README.md

 ## Semantic Versioning Policy

-For transparency into our release cycle and in striving to maintain backward compatibility, xtasks Static Site Generator (SSG) follows [semantic versioning][7].
+For transparency into our release cycle and in striving to maintain backward compatibility, XTasks follows [semantic versioning][7].

 ## License